25 Coding (Computer Science) Internships for High School Students in 2025

 Timeline: Summer

 The Governor’s School of New Jersey was established in 1983.
-It is a tuition-free, summer, residential program for high-achieving high school juniors who have an interest in STEM (science, technology, engineering, and mathematics) subjects.
-Currently, there are two programs: the Governor’s School in the Sciences at Drew University and the Governor’s School of Engineering & Technology at Rutgers.
+It is a tuition-free, residential summer program for high-achieving high school juniors with an interest in STEM subjects.
+Participants take four academic courses, engage in a research and design project, and tour local corporations to learn about potential career paths.

 Ages: 14-18